infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 ## Methods

 - `setColumnWidth` Can be used to set the width of a column.
+- `hideColumn(columnId)` Can be used to set the visibility of a column.
+- `showColumn(columnId)` Can be used to set the visibility of a column.
-- `setColumnVisibility` Can be used to set the visibility of a column.
+- `setColumnVisible(columnId, visible)` Can be used to set the visibility of a column.
 - `setActivateCell(cell, row)` Can be used to set focus of a cell.
 - `selectedRows` Lists the indexes of the currently selected rows.
 - `saveSetting(setting: string)` Save the given setting to local storage.